Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Introduction_Interim.md

 Issues encountered:

 - actually deciphering all of the available data (not particularly good file management from partner or previous team)
+- surprisingly long lead time on component orders (need to order all components we will need today if not before this presentation)

 Steps taken to overcome issues: